machzqcq/saucelabs/README.md

 # SauceLabs

-saucelabs gem is written in simple ruby so as to be able to specify the desired capabilities platform and device parameters in the desired capabilities object when creating a connection to Sauce Labs.
+saucelabs gem is written in simple ruby so as to be able to specify the desired capabilities.
+Also platform and device parameters in the desired capabilities object when creating a connection to Sauce Labs.
 It can also be used to create a connection to local browser instance in addition to Sauce Labs

 ## Background